Neighborhoods and districts of San Antonio: Northwest Side

 The Northwest Side of San Antonio is home to a wide range of neighborhoods, suburbs, and businesses unique to the Alamo City.

 The community is the location of the main campus of the University of Texas at San Antonio, the University of Texas Health Science Center at San Antonio, and the Northwest Campus of the University of the Incarnate Word, which includes the Rosenberg School of Optometry.

 Also located in northwest San Antonio is the Medical Center District, which is home to the South Texas Medical Center hospital and research district.
 The Medical Center is surrounded by neighborhoods including Bluemel, Oak Hills, Mockingbird Hill and Cinnamon Creek, along with notable parks like the Denman Estate and Foundation Trail.
 Insurance and banking giant USAA, and Billing Concepts are headquartered in the area.
 Close to USAA is San Antonio's oldest subdivision, Oakland Estates, which was platted in 1926.

 The corporate headquarters of Valero; Security Service Federal Credit Union; NuStar Energy and Kinetic Concepts are all located in the area, mainly along the I-10 corridor.
 The La Cantera District is home to Six Flags Fiesta Texas; the upscale open air shopping center The Shops at La Cantera, anchored by Dillard's, Macy's, Neiman Marcus and Nordstrom.
 East of La Cantera is The Rim, a 2000000 sqft suburban retail center anchored by Bass Pro Shops' Outdoor World, and The Palladium, a 19-screen movie theater featuring IMAX screens.
 This area also includes the prestigious neighborhood of The Dominion, which is home to many current San Antonio Spurs players and coaches, and George Strait.
-The wealthy city of Shavano Park is also on the Northwest Side, as is Camp Bullis.
+Camp Bullis is also located here as well.

 West

-The West Side is predominantly Hispanic and working class, with pockets of wealth in the northwest and far west.
+The West Side is predominantly Hispanic and working class, with pockets of wealth in the far west.
+African Americans are also located in parts of San Antonio’s West Side.